Skip to content

 This page contains the common, recommended alternatives and examples for fetch based HTTP clients used by axios, node-fetch, and cross-fetch replacement docs.

-Native fetch API
+fetch API (native)

 The native fetch API is available in Node.js (since v18.x) and all modern browsers.
 For many use cases it replaces axios/node-fetch/cross-fetch without adding dependencies.